Myspace: Music

-Shortly after Myspace was sold to News Corporation in 2005, the website launched a record label called MySpace Records, with JD Mangosing as CEO, in an effort to discover unknown talent on Myspace Music, a service onto which artists can upload songs, EPs and full-length albums.
+Shortly after Myspace was sold to News Corporation in 2005, the website launched a record label called MySpace Records in an effort to discover unknown talent on Myspace Music, a service onto which artists can upload songs, EPs and full-length albums.
 As of June 2014, over 53 million songs had been uploaded to the site by 14.2 million artists.
 Artists including My Chemical Romance, Nicki Minaj, Lily Allen, Taylor Swift, Lady Gaga, and Katy Perry gained fame and recognition through Myspace.
 As of 2010 over eight million artists were hosted by the site.
 In late 2007, the site launched The MySpace Transmissions, a series of live-in-studio recordings by well-known artists.

 On March 18, 2019, it was revealed that Myspace had lost all of its user content from launch until 2015 in a botched server migration with no backup.
 Over 50 million songs and 12 years' worth of content were permanently lost.
 In April 2019, the Internet Archive recovered 490,000 MP3s "using unknown means by an anonymous academic study conducted between 2008 and 2010".
 The songs, which were uploaded between 2008 and 2010, are collectively known as the "MySpace Dragon Hoard".

 Since early 2022, music upload and playback have been disabled on the website.